 I felt that the bottom portion of that post was a good jumping off point for a separate post here.
 That portion focused on the metric you aren’t using, but you should.

-The typical marketer focuses on CTR (Click Through Rate), CPM (Cost Per Thousand Impressions), CPC (Cost Per Click) and number of Actions.
-Those are all good metrics to follow, don’t get me wrong, but they do not determine success or failure of your campaign in and of themselves.
+The typical marketer focuses on CTR (Click Through Rate), CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.
+(Cost Per Thousand Impressions), CPC (Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links.) and number of Actions.
+Those are all good metrics to follow, don’t get me wrong, but they do not determine success or failure of your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. in and of themselves.

 The metric you need to be using is Cost Per Desired Action.